Scientists Conference Kicks Off Global AI Summit In Paris - UrduPoint

 Paris' ambitions also stretch to stoking citizens' interest in real-world uses of AI, taking stock of global governance of the technology and promoting ethical, accessible and frugal options.

-Scientists including Yann LeCun, AI chief for Facebook owner Meta, will discuss its impact on fields including work, health and sustainability from Thursday at the prestigious Polytechnique engineering school.
+Scientists including Yann LeCun, AI chief for Facebook owner Meta and a father of the current surge in the technology, were discussing its impact on fields including work, health and sustainability from Thursday at the prestigious Polytechnique engineering school.

-The Frenchman, one of the fathers of the current wave of AI, and 20 other high-profile researchers dined with Emmanuel Macron on Wednesday, the French president's Elysee Palace office said.
+"The future may not be very far when all our interactions with the digital world are through intelligent assistants," LeCun told AFP, calling for "open-source" development of the tools to allow the whole world to participate.

+He added that governments "must agree not to regulate research and development and exchange of scientific information, because that would be a disaster... putting AI in the hands of a tiny number of companies".

 Saturday and Sunday will see talks on AI's impact on culture before heads of state and government from around 100 countries and global tech industry leaders gather on Monday and Tuesday.